Dr Diana Camps

 - Interdisciplinary Research Fellowship - Justice (School of Law)

-She was awarded a PhD in sociolinguistics in 2019 from the Center for Multilingualism in Society across the Lifespan (MultiLing) at the University of Oslo, where she conducted a multi-scalar analysis of pivotal policy documents related to minority language protection across different levels of social structure (local, region, State) over a 20-year time span.
+My PhD in Sociolinguistics (2019), completed at the Center for Multilingualism in Society across the Lifespan (MultiLing) at the University of Oslo, entailed a multi-scalar analysis of pivotal policy documents related to minority language protection.
 The analysis shed light on the power dimensions of language policy and emphasised the value of examining the wider environment in which a policy is produced, as well as the multi-layered connections between texts, discourse and practice.

-Earlier experience includes working with a large NGO in Chicago, Illinois in refugee resettlement, which brought to light failures to protect vulnerable members of society and challenges of unequal access.
-Her research directed attention to better understanding the mechanisms that govern refugee resettlement in the US.
-Her research illustrated how the framing in US policies of refugees and the role of language in integration (i.e. learning the dominant language) directly impacted and constrained the provision of English language education for refugee adults, and consequently their social mobility.
+Prior to entering academia, my experience includes teaching various learner groups in TESOL (refugee adults and international students), as well as working with a large NGO in Chicago (IL) in refugee resettlement, which brought to light failures to protect vulnerable members of society and inherent challenges of unequal access.
+My subsequent Master’s research (2010-2012) directed attention to better understanding the mechanisms that govern refugee resettlement in the US, illustrating how the framing in US policies of refugees and the role of language in integration (i.e. learning the dominant language) directly impacted and constrained the provision of English language education for refugee adults, and consequently their social mobility.

 - Language and law

 Given my interest in the interrelationships between language and (in)justice, my research is interdisciplinary in nature, encompassing different theoretical underpinnings, methodological tools and a variety of stakeholders.

 - Investigating access to education and leisure for unaccompanied asylum-seeking children (UASC) in Scotland, in collaboration with colleagues at Glasgow Caledonian University and Queen Margaret University.